exylon/laravel-fuse/README.md

 ```

 Working with aliases.
-*Note: Currently, aliases only supports the first level keys only*
+*Note: Currently, aliases supports the first level keys only*

 ```php
 $arr = new Attributes([